ajc-contribs/openapi-generator-bazel/README.md

    load("@openapi_tools_generator_bazel//:defs.bzl", "openapi_tools_generator_bazel_repositories")

-   # You can provide any version of the CLI that has been uploaded to Maven
-   openapi_tools_generator_bazel_repositories(
-       openapi_generator_cli_version = "4.1.0",
-   )
    ```

+2. Download openapi_generator_cli as maven artifact

-2. Create a BUILD.bazel file next to the .yaml file you wish to generate code from.
+3. Create a BUILD.bazel file next to the .yaml file you wish to generate code from.
    The below example generates a go library within a generated directory named `petstore_go`

 ```